TinyauthTinyauth

 CLI

-Tinyauth offers a very simple CLI that aims to help you to configure the app and manage users.
+Tinyauth offers a simple CLI to configure the app and manage users.

 Commands